dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/file-tree.service.ts">
-// Updated on: C157 (Exclude flattened_repo.md and .vscode from auto-add) import * as vscode from "vscode";
+// Updated on: C159 (Implement queue for auto-add to fix race condition) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";
 import { ServerPostMessageManager } from "@/common/ipc/server-ipc";
 import { ServerToClientChannel } from "@/common/ipc/channels.enum";
 import { FileNode } from "@/common/types/file-node";
-import { Services } from "./services";
+import { Services } from "@/backend/services/services";
 import { serverIPCs } from "@/client/views";
 import { VIEW_TYPES } from "@/common/view-types";
 import { API as GitAPI, Status } from "../types/git";